albonec/albonec.github.io/README.md

 # alinux.com
-source code for small personal website written in Python and FLask
+source code for small personal website written in Python and Flask